RobTillaart/CHT832X/README.md

 Feedback as always is welcome, please share your experiences.

+### Breaking change 0.2.0

+The 0.1.0 version was not working, it is now obsolete.

+The 0.2.0 version implements an asynchronous interface as one has to wait 60 ms before one can read temperature and humidity.
+This included a refactor of the low level (private) parts.

 ### Related

 - https://github.com/RobTillaart/Temperature (e.g. heatIndex)
 - https://github.com/RobTillaart/CHT8305
 - https://github.com/RobTillaart/CHT8310
 - https://github.com/RobTillaart/CHT832X
+- https://github.com/RobTillaart/SHT31 - sort of command compatible!

 ## Hardware